 ROSEN, A GLOBALLY RESPECTED LAW FIRM, Encourages Credit Suisse Group AG Investors to Inquire About Securities Class Action Investigation – CS

 WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Credit Suisse Group AG.
-(NYSE: CS) resulting from allegations that Credit Suisse may have issued materially misleading business information to the investing public.
+CS resulting from allegations that Credit Suisse may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Credit Suisse securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.